Legal Advice for Minimum Wage — 38 results

 Did you know that if you are an employee in California, you are owed premium compensation for all hours worked over 8 in a workday or 40 in a workweek?
 Many misconceptions about when... more

-Written by attorney David T Barton, over 1 year ago.
+Written by attorney David T Barton, almost 2 years ago.

 The minimum wage will change on January 1, 2013 in several states and some municipalities.
 Where local minimum wage laws exceed the federal minimum wage, employers must follow the local law.... more

-Written by attorney Marilynn Spencer, over 2 years ago.
+Written by attorney Marilynn Spencer, almost 3 years ago.

 Californias Flat Rate Auto Workers Still Get Minimum Wage, Overtime, Breaks, and All the Stuff Other Workers Get!